apmoore1/NBADD/README.md

 ## Data and Embeddings

-Before anything can be run the data has to be downloaded from the following [Box folder](https://lancaster.app.box.com/folder/55791268702), this can be saved anywhere on your computer.
-Once you have unzipped `training.zip`, `validation.zip`, and `testing.zip`, the respective folders need processing so that there is only a single file representing `training`, `validation`, and `testing`.
-To process each of the folders run the following:

-`python process_folder.py TRAINING_FOLDER_PATH ./train.json`

-`python process_folder.py VALIDATION_FOLDER_PATH ./val.json`

-`python process_folder.py TESTING_FOLDER_PATH ./test.json`
+The data is automatically downloaded when you run the code.
+The AOC data comes from the following [paper](https://aclanthology.coli.uni-saarland.de/papers/W18-3930/w18-3930) of which the data can be found [here](https://github.com/UBC-NLP/aoc_id/)

 The Twitter Embeddings have to be donwloaded from [here](https://drive.google.com/file/d/1hEuNHn2PA7kIf1IK0FUGUskA77YZJ3vO/view) and then processed by running the following:

 `python process_twitter_vectors.py LOCATION_OF_THE_DOWNLOADED_TWITTER_VECTORS --verbose`

 This will create a new file in the current directory called `TwitterVectors.txt` which contains a WORD and it's vector representation on each new line, like the [Glove Vectors](https://nlp.stanford.edu/projects/glove/).
 This is done as it fits into the AllenNLP library better, which is the main library used in this project.
-Once this has run you should
+The Twitter embeddings come form the following [paper](https://aclanthology.coli.uni-saarland.de/papers/L18-1577/l18-1577).

 ## Run the code
 There is so far 3 different models: